 Sign up today and get the next podcast episode sent to you.
 Subscribe via Apple and Google Podcasts or choose another podcast platform.
 Subscribe via RSS or download an MP3 or media file.Latest Supply Chain Management Review podcast episodes

-Here are a few of our latest podcast episodes.- Talking Supply Chain: Navigating today’s geopolitical world.
+Here are a few of our latest podcast episodes.- Talking Supply Chain: Visibility and external manufacturing.

-- Talking Supply Chain: Elections and preparing the supply chain.
+- Talking Supply Chain: Assessing the freight market.